 3. Bookings and payments

-To book one of our exciting archaeological experiences, supporters should use the online booking feature, where there is an option to pay for your experience in full or secure through a variable a non-refundable deposit.
-If choosing to pay by deposit, we will issue you an invoice with payment link, so that you can easily pay the remainder of the fee.
+To book one of our exciting archaeological experiences, supporters should use the online booking feature, where payment in full can be made.
+Full payments include a non-refundable deposit (see individual experiences for exact amount).
+If you have agreed with us to pay by instalments, we will issue you an invoice with a payment link, so that you can easily pay the costs of your experience.
 For information regarding invoicing and payment plans, see individual experiences for more details.
 Full payments are to be made no later than two months prior to the start of a project.
 Failure to comply, may result in Past to Present Archaeology offering your place to another participant, and you will lose any money you have already contributed towards your experience.

 All participants and supporters attending an archaeological experience will be fully insured by specific public protection project insurance provided by Sale Insurance UK Ltd, with cover starting the moment we collect you from the meeting point in the project country, and lasting until you leave us at the end of the project.
 Insurance covers these internal transfers from our designated collection and drop-off points, accommodation, food and subsistence, all courses, full archaeological experience, site visits and evening entertainment.
 Flights are not covered.

 5. Refunds Policy

 As all payments contribute to the organisation and smooth running of our projects and research, we can only offer refunds if cancellations are made up to 4 months prior to the start of the project.
 Although, we would still keep your deposit, all other payment contributions would be refunded.
 Alternatively you may wish to change your event dates.

 If Past to Present Archaeology cancels your archaeological experience for any reason, within Past to Present Archaeology’s control, including coronavirus, we will refund 100% of what you have contributed towards your experience at the time of cancellation.
 Alternatively, you may prefer that your contribution can be carried over to another of our projects.